Coordinator: Judy Ledgerwood, director, Center for Southeast Asian Studies

-The participating academic areas are anthropology; art history; foreign languages and literatures; geography; history; music; political science; and family, consumer, and nutrition sciences.
+The participating academic areas are anthropology; art history; family and consumer sciences; geography; geology; history; music; political science; public health; and world languages and cultures.

 Knowledge of Southeast Asia is useful for students who anticipate careers in government (particularly the foreign service), in secondary school teaching, and in international business or academic institutions which offer programs dealing directly or peripherally with Southeast Asia.

 Any student completing the requirements for a baccalaureate degree may elect to complete the requirements for an interdisciplinary minor focusing on Southeast Asia, as listed below.
 Students electing this interdisciplinary minor should declare the minor at the Center for Southeast Asian Studies.

 Check departmental information for additional requirements.

 Students must include 10 semester hours of an intensively taught Southeast Asian language (Burmese, Indonesian, Khmer, Malay, Tagalog, or Thai) or 12 semester hours of Chinese language.
 An additional 9 semester hours, from at least two departments, of Southeast Asian language or nonlanguage credit must be selected from the following list of courses.